IronLanguages/ironclad/README.txt

   contains 76 tests, of which 7 error and 1 fails.
 Some of the problems look pretty inconsequential, but there are a few real problems in specific cases.

-* h5py 1.2.1 will import if ipy is run with -X:Frames.
-Of the 133
+* h5py 1.2.1 will import if ipy is run with -X:Frames, and most individual tests will run without problems.
-  tests we run, 3 error and 1 fails.
-Notable issues follow:

-  * Three test classes are blacklisted because they can deadlock.
-The proximate cause is that the tests make unwarranted assumptions about file cleanup; the ultimate cause, as I understand it, appears to be deeper and hairier.
-    The problems do only seem to show up during heavy use and casual unreferencing of multiple files, but it's probably unwise to depend on that.
+  Sadly, threading issues (which cause pretty regular deadlocks) mean I cannot recommend its use in production code; if you want to use it, try building a thread-safe HDF5, and then build h5py against that HDF5.
+If you can do that, try rebuilding h5py with PHIL deactivated; if that then works, please contact h5py at alfven dot org and inform him that his suppositions are correct, and that it would be awesome if he were to follow the same strategy for future releases of h5py.

 * matplotlib doesn't work, because the C extension modules have the wrong manifests.
 You should be able to work around this by building your own ipy with a manifest containing the <dependency> in stub/depend-msvcr90.manifest.

 * numpy 1.3.0 will import if ipy is run with -X:Frames.
-Of the 1704 tests we run, 143 error and 17 fail.
+Of the 1704 tests we run, 143 error and 16 fail.
 Notable issues follow:

   * There is no Unicode support whatsoever: ~90 of the errors are caused by attempts to call PyObject_Unicode.